 Born to Run: the first female marathoners

-During the 2016 Tamarack Ottawa Race Weekend, 25,766 women were pounding the pavement, sweating their way to the finish line.
+Back in 2016, 25,766 women were pounding the pavement at Tamarack Ottawa Race Weekend, sweating their way to the finish line.
 The kilometres ahead the only thing standing between them and victory.

 Rewind a few decades—1966 to be exact.
 Roberta Louise “Bobbi” Gibb decided to run in the Boston Marathon, with a few more obstacles stacked against her.
 The rules, social norms and expectations forbade women from entering the race.
 Yet, under the guise of a male runner, she ran and finished the race.
 She holds the title of first woman to run in a marathon, unofficially.

 One year later, in 1967, Kathrine Switzer became the first woman to run the Boston Marathon with an official numbered entry.